---

 While we expect EOA users to migrate to smart accounts eventually, we recognize that most Ethereum users today are using EOAs, so we want to improve UX for them where we can.

-With frame transactions, EOA wallets today can reap the key benefit of AA - gas abstraction, including sending sponsored transactions, paying gas in ERC-20 tokens, and more.
+Thanks to the default code, EOAs today can use frame transactions to reap many benefits of account abstraction, including sending sponsored transactions, paying gas in ERC-20 tokens, batch transactions, and more.

 ### Non-canonical paymasters in the mempool